Mascot, Tennessee

-Mascot is a census-designated place (CDP) in Knox County, Tennessee, United States.
-The population was 2,760 at the 2020 census up from 2,411 at the 2010 census.
+Mascot is a census-designated place (CDP) in Knox County, Tennessee.
+The population was 2,760 in the 2020 census, up from 2,411 in the 2010 census.

 History

 The Mascot community was first reported to be established around 1796, when settler John Erwin purchased 150 acres of land by the United States government, but the expansion of the community would not occur until the 19th and 20th centuries.

-Early 19th century settlement in the Mascot area may have centered on a ford across the Holston River that was known as Saylor's Ford.
+Early 19th century settlement in the Mascot area may have centered on a ford across the Holston River which was known as Saylor's Ford.
 In 1838, Dr. George Arnold, a physician and planter, constructed a Georgian-style house known as "Chesterfield" along Old Rutledge Pike in what is now northern Mascot.
 The house is listed on the National Register of Historic Places.
 In 1884 a railroad line was constructed through the area and a post office was established under the name "Meek," apparently the surname of a local family.
 Knoxville's Daily Sentinel listed Mascot as the name of the new railroad station between McMillians and Strawberry Plains, near the resort Lea Springs in 1887.

 The Mascot community was formed in the early 20th century as a company town centered on the mine.
 The Holston Zinc Company established a mine locally in 1906, but some mining may have occurred earlier.
 The "Mascot" name is recorded from as early as 1904.
 Reports suggest the name came from an acronym for the Mining and Smelting Company of Tennessee, which once operated the mines in Mascot.